SFA lifts ban on four more kueh manufacturers

 SFA had earlier lifted the suspension on Tiong Bahru Tian Bo Shui Kueh.

-In an updated media statement on Tuesday (Aug 2), SFA said that the five - Thomson Foodstuff Manufacturing, Delight Baker, AMK Nonya Kueh, Lim Food Industries and Tiong Bahru Tian Bo Shui Kueh - had provided test results which showed that their current production is free from benzoic acid or sorbic acid.
+In an updated media statement yesterday, SFA said the five - Thomson Foodstuff Manufacturing, Delight Baker, AMK Nonya Kueh, Lim Food Industries and Tiong Bahru Tian Bo Shui Kueh - had provided test results which showed their current production is free from benzoic acid or sorbic acid.

-The tests were conducted by accredited third-party laboratories, and adequate measures have since been put in place, in compliance with Singapore food regulations, added the SFA.
+The tests were conducted by accredited third-party laboratories, and adequate measures have since been put in place, in compliance with Singapore food regulations.

-The latest update comes after the SFA said last Friday (July 29) that it was reviewing internal procedures to ensure that food safety requirements are communicated accurately to manufacturers.
+The latest update comes after SFA said last Friday that it was reviewing internal procedures to ensure that food safety requirements are communicated accurately to manufacturers.

-The SFA said that it had given incorrect information to Tiong Bahru Tian Bo Shui Kueh that a certain limit of sorbic acid was allowed in kueh products.
+The agency said it had given incorrect information to Tiong Bahru Tian Bo Shui Kueh that a certain limit of sorbic acid was allowed in kueh products.

 Notwithstanding the miscommunication, SFA's inspection in April found high levels of sorbic acid in two of the manufacturer's kueh products that were over the permissible limit.